August 17, 2021

-What is a purpose within an organization?
+What is a purpose for an organization?

-What characterizes purpose-driven organizations?
+What are the characteristics of purpose-driven organizations?

 An organizational purpose can drive innovation.

-What is purpose-driven organizational transformation all about?
+What is purpose-driven organizational development about?

 At a basic level, purpose can express what an organization strives to be and do.
-But on a deeper level, it becomes a conscious expression of how an organization intends to develop and change itself.
+But on a deeper level, it becomes a conscious expression of how an organization intends to evolve and change itself.

-Linear and transformation purpose
+Linear and transformative purpose

 How to create a purpose-driven organization